MaxHalford/maxhalford.github.io/content/blog/garment-parsing-gpt3.md

 ## How good is it?

 The output from OpenAI is a piece of text.
-A tiny bit work is necessary to cast each output to JSON.
+A tiny bit of work is necessary to cast each output to JSON.

 ```py
 test_outputs = []